What are Soft Skills?

 - Initiative: Taking action and solving problems without being prompted.

-These are the skills that help you navigate real-world workplace scenarios, especially in fast-paced, innovation-driven industries like tech.
+These are the skills that help you navigate real-world workplace scenarios, especially in fast-paced, innovation-driven industries like Tech and IT.
+In fact, the number of people looking to proactively improve their soft skills is on the rise in the UK and around the world.

 Five Reasons Why Soft Skills are Critical in Tech